Nareshsinghrajpu/CODTECH_TASK-2_WEATHER_APP/README.md

 A simple and interactive weather website built using HTML, CSS, and JavaScript.
 This project was developed during my internship to practice fetching data from APIs and building responsive, user-friendly web applications.

-Here’s a sample README.md file for a weather website project using HTML, CSS, and JavaScript.
-You can adapt it to fit the specifics of your project.

 Weather Website
 A simple and interactive weather website built using HTML, CSS, and JavaScript.
 This project was developed during my internship to practice fetching data from APIs and building responsive, user-friendly web applications.